Pitbull Myths

 start the fight, it has the potential to seriously injure or kill a dog once in the fight.

-does not carry true in all Pit Bulls, but it is safe to assume it is a potential in any Pit Bull in order to
+The Pit Bull has been bred to not back down and withstand pain until the goal is met.
+This quality does not carry true in all Pit Bulls, but it is safe to assume it is a potential in any Pit Bull in order to

 avoid unnecessary problems.

-Pit Bulls have a late maturity, and a Pit Bull that was dog friendly at 7 months old may suddenly show
+Pit Bulls have a late maturity, and a Pit Bull that was dog friendly at 7 months old may suddenly show signs of intolerance of unfamiliar dogs around two years old.
+Spaying and neutering the dog may help

 to prevent "turning on" the genetic urge to fight another dog.